 The intuition behind Proposition 8 follows that of Proposition 6.
-Using curvature in pay, the bank owner can ensure that increases in the market value of the bank achieved through risk taking remain sufficiently valuable to the bank executive such that they outweigh the reduction in pay mandated by the regulatory pay rule.
-Without a pay curvature restriction the bank could entirely undo the effect of the interest linkage regulation for pay.
-The curvature restriction places a bound on how far the bank executive's decision rule can be pushed back towards the bank owner's preferred point.
-By choosing the parameters of the curvature restriction according to (14) the best that the bank owner can do is to deliver the regulator's optimal project choice.
+Using curvature in pay, the bank owner can ensure that increases in the market value of the bank achieved through risk-taking remain sufficiently valuable to the bank executive that they outweigh the reduction in pay mandated by the interest linkage pay regulation.
+Without a pay curvature restriction the bank could entirely undo the effect of the interest linkage pay regulation.
+The curvature restriction places a bound on how far the bank executive's decision rule can be pushed back towards the bank owner's preferred point by any remuneration function.
+By choosing the parameters of the curvature restriction according to (14) the best that the bank owner can hope to do from any remuneration function satisfying the pay curvature restriction is to deliver the regulator's optimal project choice.
+Analogously to the proof of Proposition 6 there is at least one remuneration function which allows the bank owner to achieve this bound.

 We can extend our simple worked example to illustrate this effect.
-Continue to assume that the high volatility project has a 1/10 chance of failure and that the regulator's preference is that a low volatility project delivering a t = 1 bank value of 90 should be chosen over a high volatility project creating a t = 1 bank value of 100.
-Thus $\omega = 10$, as the regulator's preference is that the high volatility project should be chosen only if $K_H > K_L + 10$.
-To deliver this decision rule with equity linked pay, a regulator would set the pay regulation and curvature restriction, (12) and (13), to have $\eta = 9/10$.
+Continue to assume that the high volatility project has a 1/10 chance of failure and that the regulator's preference is that a low volatility project delivering a t=1 bank value of 90 should be chosen over a high volatility project creating a t=1 bank value of 100.
+Thus $\omega=10$ , as the regulator's preference is that the high volatility project should be chosen only if $K_H > K_L + 10$ .
+To deliver this decision rule with equity linked pay, a regulator would set the pay regulation and curvature restriction, (12) and (13), to have $\eta = 9/10$ .

-Satisfying the curvature restriction is not trivial, a linear scheme s(K) = bK fails for small market values K. This is not a surprise given Proposition 3 and Figure 1 as it was for small values of K that the executive's decision rule was below (Reg'r FB) implying that the executive remained too incentivised to select risky projects.
-Given the regulatory restriction suppose that the bank owner designs the compensation function
+Satisfying the curvature restriction is not trivial, a linear scheme s(K) = bK fails for small market values K. This is not a surprise given Proposition 3 and Figure 1 as it was for small values of K that the executive's decision rule was below (Reg'r FB), implying that the executive remained too incentivised to select risky projects.
+Given the regulatory restriction, suppose that the bank owner designs the compensation function: